types of accounting

 Social Accounting:

-Social accounting aims to incorporate the realisation of social and environmental impact on the day-to-day accounting activities of organizations.
-In the corporate setup, social accounting is closely related to the Corporate Social Responsibility (CSR) concept.
+Social accounting measures the social and environmental impact of an organisation’s activities.
+It is closely linked to Corporate Social Responsibility (CSR).

-Outbooks offers all types of Accountant outsourcing services for Accountancy firms
+Outbooks offers all types of accounting outsourcing services for accountancy firms.

 How to choose the right types of accounting?